MLB at Field of Dreams

-MLB at Field of Dreams is a recurring Major League Baseball (MLB) regular-season game played in a ballpark adjacent to Field of Dreams in Dyersville, Iowa, a site popularized by the 1989 baseball film Field of Dreams.
+MLB at Field of Dreams is a recurring Major League Baseball (MLB) regular-season specialty game played in a ballpark adjacent to Field of Dreams in Dyersville, Iowa, a site popularized by the 1989 baseball film Field of Dreams.
 The first edition of the game was played on August 12, 2021, with the Chicago White Sox defeating the New York Yankees, 9–8.
-The second edition of the game was played August 11, 2022, with the Chicago Cubs defeating the Cincinnati Reds, 4–2.
-Both games were held on the second Thursday of August.
+The second edition of the game was played on August 11, 2022, with the Chicago Cubs defeating the Cincinnati Reds, 4–2.
+The game was held on the second Thursday of August.

-Future games are on hold while a new youth baseball and softball complex is under construction at the Field of Dreams site.
+On August 24, 2025, MLB announced plans for the 2026 game between the Philadelphia Phillies and the Minnesota Twins.
+The game will take place during the first game of the series between the teams from August 13-16, 2026.

 Background

 The first edition of the game was planned for August 13, 2020, with the Chicago White Sox facing the New York Yankees.
 However, due to the COVID-19 pandemic, MLB implemented a shortened 2020 season that limited games played to each team's division and the opposite league's geographically equal division to reduce travel.
 Hence, on July 1, MLB announced that the St. Louis Cardinals would replace the Yankees for the game.
 After several St. Louis players and coaches tested positive for COVID-19 in late July, MLB postponed several Cardinals games, eventually leading the league to announce on August 3 that the MLB at Field of Dreams game would be postponed to the 2021 season.
 In November 2020, MLB announced the 2021 game date and that the contest would feature the originally planned participants, the White Sox and Yankees.